Promestromae/alx-system_engineering-devops/0x06-regular_expressions/README.md

 .\ and ] are escaped to match the literal characters [ and ].

-\s matches whitespace characters (spaces or tabs).
+.\s matches whitespace characters (spaces or tabs).

 ~(\+?\w*) captures a sequence of word characters (alphanumeric characters and underscores), optionally starting with a plus sign.